 - Regardless of vaccination status and when masks are required, employees, contractors, and visitors must wear high-quality masks or respirators (e.g., surgical masks, N95s, KN95s)

 - Regardless of vaccination status, the following requirements will apply to all DOE sites and other facilities owned or leased by the Department based on the CDC Community Levels:

 |MEDIUM||Optional||Encouraged to maintain distance from others and avoid crowding|

 |HIGH||Required||Encouraged to maintain distance from others and avoid crowding|

 EPTC's Cancellation Policy

-Cancellations made 45 days or more before the start of a course will be refunded in full.
+Cancellations made 5 days (for Virtual Learning courses) and 30 days (for In Person) or more before the start of a course will be refunded in full.
 After this deadline, cancellations will be charged the full tuition unless a substitution for the same class is made.

 If enough interest is not generated in a certain class, the EPTC reserves the right to either cancel or reschedule the training.
 Please keep this in mind when booking your travel.